Altamont Corridor Express: Planning

 By the 1980s, three rapidly growing areas in California – Silicon Valley, the Tri-Valley, and the San Joaquin Valley – were poorly connected by public transit, as Interstate 580 and Interstate 680 became more congested.
 Commuting from the San Joaquin Valley or the Tri-Valley to Silicon Valley required using a car or limited bus service.

 In 1989, the San Joaquin Council of Governments, Stockton Chamber of Commerce, and the Building Industry Association of the Delta started work on a 20-year transportation plan for the northern section of the San Joaquin Valley.
 In November 1990, San Joaquin County voters passed Measure K, a half-cent sales tax to fund a variety of transportation improvements.
 The highest-priority project was the establishment of passenger rail service to San Jose.

 In 1995, San Joaquin County and seven cities along the route formed the San Joaquin Regional Rail Commission (SJRRC) to oversee the creation of the service.
 In May 1997, the Altamont Commuter Express Joint Powers Authority (ACE JPA) was formed by the SJRRC, Santa Clara Valley Transportation Authority (VTA), and Alameda Congestion Management Agency (ACMA).
 That agreement formalized financial support, administrative processes, and governance for the rail service.
 The operation is funded by a variety of state and federal sources, largely sales tax revenue collected by the three JPA signatories, while farebox revenues account for about one-third of costs.

 Cost sharing for capital projects, excluding stations, during the initial 36 months of service was determined by the JPA on a case-by-case basis and approved by each of the member agencies.
 The initial purchase of rolling stock, construction of stations, and other start-up costs, amounting to some $48 million, were covered primarily by Measure K funds.
 Station improvements are the responsibility of the county in which the station is located.
 ACE pays the Union Pacific Railroad about $1.5 million per year to use their tracks.
 ACE trains also use about 4 miles of Caltrain track in San Jose.
 Service began on October 19, 1998, with two daily round trips running to San Jose in the morning and Stockton in the evening.
+The service was named Altamont Commuter Express after the Altamont Pass through which it runs.